near/docs/docs/2.develop/contracts/introduction.md

 title: Prerequisites
 ---

-To develop any smart contract you will need to you will to install Node.js.
+To develop a smart contract you will need to install Node.js.
 If you further want to use Rust as your main language, then you need to install `rustup` as well.

 <hr class="subsection" />